Peanuts are one of the most delicious and healthiest snacks but can peanuts raise your cholesterol levels?

 Heart benefits of eating peanuts

 It is the trans saturated fats that raise the bad cholesterol in the blood and lead to fatty deposits inside the arteries.
 These deposits can clog up the arteries and result in heart disease.
-Peanuts do not contain these trans saturated fats.
+Peanuts do not contain these trans-saturated fats.
 They are rich in monosaturated fats which help lower the levels of LDL in the blood.
-It is also rich in protein and fibre that can help reduce cholesterol.
+It is also rich in protein and fiber which can help reduce cholesterol.

-High blood pressure is a major risk factor for heart diseases.
+High blood pressure is a major risk factor for heart disease.
 Research shows that peanuts can help manage blood pressure and curb the risk of its associated heart diseases.
-Peanuts are an excellent source of magnesium and potassium, that can help control your blood pressure.
-It also contains manganese, niacin, copper and phytochemicals like resveratrol and phytosterols.
+Peanuts are an excellent source of magnesium and potassium, which can help control your blood pressure.
+It also contains manganese, niacin, copper, and phytochemicals like resveratrol and phytosterols.

-Peanuts are rich in antioxidants which help protect the cells against damage caused by free radicals.
+Rich in antioxidants, peanuts help protect the cells against damage caused by free radicals.
 This oxidative damage caused by free radicals is responsible for many chronic diseases ranging from heart disease to cancer.
 The antioxidant content in peanuts is as high as in strawberries.
-The peanut skin is rich in antioxidants and resveratrol, both of which are good for heart health.
+Peanut skin is rich in antioxidants and resveratrol, both of which are good for heart health.

-Several nutrients in peanuts including magnesium, vitamin E, arginine, phenolic compounds, and fibre can help fight inflammation.
-Inflammation is the main reason responsible for heart diseases, arthritis and a range of other chronic ailments.
+Several nutrients in peanuts including magnesium, vitamin E, arginine, phenolic compounds, and fiber can help fight inflammation.
+Inflammation is the main reason responsible for heart disease, arthritis, and a range of other chronic ailments.
 A study quoted that eating peanuts is associated with lower levels of inflammation.

 Several studies have reported that diabetes can increase the risk of heart disease by many folds.
 High blood sugar can cause damage to blood vessels and nerves that control the heart.
 Research has shown that eating peanuts is linked to a lower risk of type 2 diabetes.